1822 – A general hospital opened in Montreal to accommodate eighty patients.

 1945 – The Armistice, ending the Second World War with Germany, was signed.

-1783 – Sir Guy Carleton arrived at New York to evacuate British forces and Loyalists.
+1783 – Sir Guy Carleton arrived in New York to evacuate British forces and Loyalists.

 1829 – Richard Harte, a native of Ireland, was appointed the first resident rector of St James’s Church in Frank-town – the oldest Anglican Church in the Ottawa valley.